Dietetics and the NDIS

 NDIS participants are given choice and control regarding their goals and how they receive support to achieve those goals.
-This means that a participant can choose to use funds from their NDIS plan to access support from a dietitian if they feel it will assist them to achieve their goals.
+This means that a participant can choose to use funds from their NDIS plan to access support from a dietitian if they feel it will help them to achieve their goals.

 As with all planning under the NDIS, the needs of NDIS participants should be considered on an individual basis.
-What this means is that dietetics can be included in participant plans if judged as ‘reasonable and necessary’ against the criteria that applies to all funded supports.
+What this means is that dietetics can be included in participant plans if judged as ‘reasonable and necessary’ against the criteria that apply to all funded supports.

 Some other criteria that need to be met for NDIS funding to be considered include:

-The dietary support must relate to a person’s function.
+Dietary support must relate to a person’s function.
 This can include building or maintaining function in the following areas:

 - Social interaction